bitsmanent/scripts/README.md

 pkgsetup
 --------
-Managing pkgsrc bootstrapping and installation an non-NetBSD systems.
+Managing pkgsrc bootstrapping and installation on non-NetBSD systems.
 Also supports pkgsrc-wip.